aorinevo/an-gradebook/readme.txt

 Students are able to:

 * view their grades, and
 * view basic statistics for assignments.
-So far there is a pie chart corresponding to grade distribution of a particular assignment.
+So far there is a pie chart corresponding to the grade distribution of a particular assignment.
 The pie chart appears when a student is logged in and clicks on an assignment cell.

 **Highlighted features**